Updated: Sep 4

 So, if your case takes a long time to go to trial, images and videos will allow you to show exactly how your injury looked when it happened, as well as how it has developed over time.
 You can also use photos and videos to show the scene.

-If you have any photos or videos, make sure to show them to your California Attorney For Personal Injury to be included in the case building.
+If you have any photos or videos, make sure to show them to your Los Angeles Personal Injury Lawyer to be included in the case building.

 3. Medical Records